mmoayyed/mmoayyed.github.io/_posts/2023-08-14-keycloak-locale-resolution.md

 # So...

 I hope this review was of some help to you and I am sure that both this post as well as the functionality it attempts to explain can be improved in any number of ways.
-Please feel free to [engage and contribute][contribguide] as best as you can.
+Please feel free to engage and contribute as best as you can.

 Happy Coding,